Stuart Broad: Personal life

 Broad's father, Chris Broad, played Test cricket for England from 1984 to 1989, and his sister Gemma worked for the England team as a team analyst.
 His stepmother Michelle "Miche" Broad died by suicide in July 2010.
-She was suffering with motor neurone disease.
+She had been suffering with motor neurone disease prior to her death.

 Broad supports Nottingham Forest F.C. and Leicester Tigers.
 During the 2017–18 Premier League season, Broad won Manager of the Week in Round 37 in the official fantasy game.

 Broad is in a relationship with The Saturdays singer and BBC Radio 1 presenter Mollie King, and they became engaged in January 2021.
 The pair reside in London, and announced in June 2022 that they were expecting their first child.
-In November 2022 King gave birth to their first child, a daughter.
+In November 2022, King gave birth to their first child, a daughter.
 Their second daughter was born in January 2025.

 Broad is co-owner of a former country hotel near Melton Mowbray on the Nottinghamshire and Leicestershire border, along with Harry Gurney.
 Named 'Tap and Run', in June 2022 it suffered total loss through fire caused by electrical drying of hotel linen overnight, leaving only the shell.
 Following a full rebuild costing £1.3 million, it reopened in 2023 as a 'Pub and Kitchen' and was described by the owners as their "second innings".

 Stuart Broad released his autobiography Broadly Speaking in November 2023.

+On 28 November 2024, Broad named a South Western Railway Arterio train Nighthawk.